-ChexSystems is a financial database used by some, but not all, banks and credit unions to determine if a potential customer presents too much risk.
+ChexSystems is a financial database used by some credit unions to determine if a potential customer presents too much risk.
 It is regulated by the Fair Credit Reporting System.
-If a person has a history of certain issues—such as overdrafts or bouncing checks—or if an account was closed for a negative balance, he or she might be reported to ChexSystems.
-Information such as this can stay on a ChexSystems record for a period of five years.
+If a person has a history of certain issues—such as overdrafts or bouncing checks—he or she might be reported to ChexSystems.
+This information can stay on a ChexSystems record for a period of five years.

 at Chime’s secure website